Restorative Dentistry in Downtown Orlando, FL

-A restorative dentistry involves all teeth in the upper and lower jaw.
+Restorative dentistry involves all teeth in the upper and lower jaw.
 It integrates aesthetic (cosmetic), reconstruction and functional principles.
-Restorative dentistry can include placement of veneers, crowns, bridges, dentures and dental implants.
+Restorative dentistry can include the placement of veneers, crowns, bridges, dentures and dental implants.

-Typically, general and restorative dentists such as our Orlando dentist Dr. Douglas A. Hugh can provide this procedure, and they can also consult with specialists during the any stage of a full mouth restoration.
+Typically, general and restorative dentists such as our Orlando dentist Dr. Douglas A. Hugh can provide this procedure, and they can also consult with specialists during any stage of a full-mouth restoration.

 Some of these dental specialists and procedures are listed below: